Sainz Wins Australian GP In Ferrari 1-2 As Verstappen Fails To Finish - UrduPoint

 To add to Mercedes' woes, teammate George Russell crashed heavily on the last lap with the car ending on its side.
 Russell climbed out unscathed.

-Verstappen emphatically won the opening two grands prix of the season in Bahrain and Saudi Arabia in a Red Bull 1-2 and was hot favourite to make it three from three.
+Verstappen emphatically won the opening two grands prix of the season in Bahrain and Saudi Arabia, with both a Red Bull 1-2, and was hot favourite to make it three from three.

 He had been aiming to match his own record set last year of 10 consecutive wins -- one more than Sebastian Vettel in 2013 -- and was unbeaten in his last 18 starts from pole position.